BEYOND BANK AUSTRALIA LIMITED

 For the purposes of determining whether a person is fit and proper to hold a responsible person position, the criteria include whether the person possesses the experience, skills, competence, character, diligence, honesty, integrity, and judgement to perform properly the duties of a director.

 Bank Executive Accountability Regime

-The Banking Act 1959 (Banking Act) was amended in 2018 to establish the Banking Executive Accountability Regime (BEAR).
+The Banking Act 1959 (Cth) was amended in 2018 to establish the Banking Executive Accountability Regime (BEAR).
 The BEAR is an enhanced accountability framework for ADIs and persons in director and senior executive roles.
-The BEAR introduces a definition of ‘accountable person’ and requires their registration with APRA prior to commencement in an accountable person role.
-A director’s appointment will be subject to APRA registering the successful candidate/s as an accountable person.
+The BEAR introduced a definition of ‘accountable person’ and requires their registration with APRA before commencing an accountable person role.
+A director’s appointment will be subject to APRA registering the successful candidate as an accountable person.

-BBA is also subject to the requirements of the Corporations Act which, together with a number of common law obligations and prudential requirements, imposes specific duties and significant responsibilities and accountability on directors.
+BBA is also subject to the requirements of the Corporations Act 2001 (Cth) (Corporations Act) which, together with a number of common law obligations and prudential requirements, imposes specific duties and significant responsibilities and accountability on directors.

-In accordance with the BBA Constitution every candidate must submit to an interview by the Nomination Committee.
-The role of the Nomination Committee is to assess each candidate and determine whether it is satisfied that the person is fit and proper and as part of this assessment, has demonstrated an ability to be a director against the model criteria and Board skills and aptitudes matrix.
+In accordance with BBA’s Constitution, every candidate must submit to an interview by the Nomination Committee.
+The role of the Nomination Committee is to assess each candidate and determine whether it is satisfied that the person is fit and proper and, as part of this assessment, has demonstrated an ability to be a director against the Model Criteria and Board Skills and Aptitudes Matrix.

-It would be prudent for any member considering whether to be nominated to acquaint themselves with the duties imposed on directors by the general law and by the Corporations Act, and also the BBA Constitution accessible on the BBA website (www.beyondbank.com.au).
+It would be prudent for any member considering whether to be nominated to acquaint themselves with the duties imposed on directors by the general law and by the Corporations Act, and also BBA’s Constitution accessible on the BBA website at www.beyondbank.com.au

 Group Company Secretary